Boys Town (film): Plot

-Winning the election for mayor is Tony Ponessa (Gene Reynolds), a disabled boy.
+Winning the election for mayor is Tony Ponessa, a disabled boy.
 Whitey has an outburst after finding out the results.
-This nearly causes a fistfight between Whitey and outgoing mayor Freddie Fuller (Frankie Thomas).
-Since Whitey's arrival at Boys Town, he and Freddie did not get along too well.
+This nearly causes a fist fight between Whitey and outgoing mayor Freddie Fuller.
+Since Whitey's arrival at Boys Town, he and Freddie do not get along well.
 To settle their differences once and for all, a boxing match is held.
 Freddie defeats Whitey with Father Flanagan and all of the boys watching.

-Whitey leaves Boys Town after getting defeated in the boxing match.
-Pee Wee (Bobs Watson), the Boys Town mascot, catches up with him and pulls on his sleeve, pleading, "We're going to be pals, ain't we?"
+Whitey leaves Boys Town after being defeated in the boxing match.
+Pee Wee, the Boys Town mascot, catches up with him and pulls on his sleeve, pleading, "We're going to be pals, ain't we?"
 Whitey, nearly in tears, refuses and pushes the child to the ground and tells him to go back.
-He storms across the highway and Pee Wee follows him.
-Pee Wee is suddenly hit by a car; Whitey leaves, feeling guilty and hurt.
+He storms across the highway as Pee Wee, crying and wandering blindly in the road, is suddenly hit by a car.
+Whitey leaves, feeling guilty and hurt.
 During an aimless walk in downtown Omaha, Whitey runs into his brother Joe, who mistakenly shoots him in the leg.
 Joe takes Whitey to a church and calls Flanagan anonymously, after which Whitey is taken back to Boys Town.
 The sheriff comes to get Whitey, but Flanagan offers to take full responsibility for the boy.

 Whitey refuses to tell Flanagan about the robbery, because he has promised Joe not to inform on him.
 But when he realizes that his silence could result in the end of Boys Town, he goes to Joe's hideout.
 Joe, realizing with Whitey that Boys Town is more important than they, releases his brother from his promise.
 Joe protects him until Flanagan and some boys arrive at their hideout.
 The criminals are recaptured and Boys Town's reward is a flood of donations.
-Whitey is elected the new mayor of Boys Town by acclamation and Dave resigns himself to go into more debt as Flanagan tells him of his new ideas for expanding the facility.
+Whitey is elected the new mayor of Boys Town by acclamation and Dave Morris resigns himself to go into more debt as Flanagan tells him of his new ideas for expanding the facility.